unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > {:.solution}
 {:.challenge}

 When compiling the model we can define a few very important aspects.
+We will discuss them now in more detail.

 ### Loss function:
 The loss is what the neural network will be optimized on during training, so chosing a suitable loss function is crucial for training neural networks.